aws-samples/aws-systemsmanagerchangecalendar-disablecodepipeline-publicholidays/DeploySimplePipelineS3Bucket/README.md

 1.	*CodePipelineName* – Name of the pipeline to be created
 2.	*PublicSubnetId* -- SubnetID with Internet Access.
 This access is needed as EC2 instances, created by this template, requires AWS CodeDeploy agent & it's dependencies to be installed.
 3.	*SecurityGroupId* – The Security Group ID to attach with the instance.
 This Security Group must allow Outbound internet access on port 80 & 443 and Inbound access on port 80 from your source machine to access the deployed sample application.
-4.	*EC2KeypairName* – Name of EC2 KeyPair
+4.	*EC2KeypairName* – Name of EC2 KeyPair.
 5.	*AmiId* – AMI ID to launch the instance.
 By default, AmazonLinux 2 AMI is used.
+To specify value, a parameter of 'aws:ec2:image' type must be created in AWS Systems Manager Parameter Store.
+For more details refer to public [documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-ec2-aliases.html).

 ## **Outputs**
 1. SourceS3BucketARN - ARN of the Source S3 Bucket